SarahRoseElizabeth/tido-the-space-dog/ReadMe.md

 The Concept

-This children's mini game is designed to be a promotional piece for Netflix's new up and coming children's show/movie "Tide the Space Dog"!
+This children's mini game is designed to be a promotional piece for Netflix's new up and coming children's show/movie "Tido the Space Dog"!

 The Code (main.js)